hmc-cs-akaul/SnapCapCo.github.io/README.md

 # SnapCap
 ## Project Vision
+Our web-application adds emotional intelligence and creativity to the caption creation process.
+We trained a neural network on images of faces to detect emotion from photos.
+Then we built a program to analyze song metrics in order to classify lyrics into emotion categories.
+When a user uploads a photo, we use these two analyses to produce a lyric caption that matches their detected mood.

-## files
+## Files
-The files are structured in MVC style, so that the controller mediates interaction between the model and the view.
+The files are structured in Model-View-Controller style, so that the controller mediates interaction between the model and the view.

-### 'view' pages'
+### 'View' pages'
 * 'index.html'
 * 'start.html'
 * 'about.html'